 "Enchanting, magical, uplifting" -- those are words used recently by our guests, describing this wonderful space.
 Twelve sides, windows all around, surrounded by nature, yet close to town.

 Picture a cabin made of cedar and glass.
 It has wi-fi, heated or cooled to your comfort, a super-comfortable queen-sized bed, a chair for reading, a fold-out desk, and a table with a coffee pot.
 All the bare essentials, in one place.

 It's situated to be rustic and inspirational, nestled into the back corner of a deep lot.
-There are fruit trees all around and a pond that attracts ducks in the spring and early summer.
+There are fruit trees all around and a seasonal pond that attracts ducks in the spring and early summer.
 Depending on the season, you can listen to birds and frogs from inside the roundhouse, or cross the footbridge to the south-facing deck behind the workshop -- another private space for your "get away from the bustle" contemplations.
+Or enjoy the firepit.

-The bathroom is at the rear of the main house, right near the back door.
-It's in the main house but private and only barely shared.
+The bathroom is at the rear of the main house, right near the back door (about 30 yards from the roundhouse).
+It's private and only barely shared.
 (We have another bath-and-a-half elsewhere in the house.)
 We have a clever curtaining system that can give you extra privacy if you want it.
 You'll be left as alone as you choose to be during your visit.